 1. Open call

 Propose a project of your choosing.
-This call is now open.
-Please note, the deadlines for this call have recently been extended.
+This call is now closed.

 - Deadline for outline applications: midnight 4 September 2017